 Continue reading about Contractors’ most tax efficient salary and dividend levels, 2017/18

-In the run up to the budget, the tabloids portended doom for contractors working through a PSC.
+In the run up to the budget, tabloids portended doom for contractors who work through a PSC.
 For those working off-payroll in the public sector, those harbinger headlines became reality.

 Continue reading about Chancellor revokes contractors’ rights to decide payroll status

 So, the Chancellor used yesterday’s budget to continue his vendetta against contractors.
 In particular, he’s targeting contractors operating through personal service companies.

 The reason for this fresh assault on independent UK professionals?
 To curb tax avoidance.

 Not that most contractors create a limited company to save on tax.
 But if they had their way, that’s what the government and media would have you believe.